hoosuem8800/sage/RAILWAY_DEPLOYMENT.md

    - Connect and select your GitHub repository

 3. **Configure the Deployment**
-   - Make sure Railway uses the Dockerfile in the DL_model directory
-   - Set the working directory to DL_model if needed
+   - Set the source directory to `DL_model`
    - The railway.json file should already be configured with the correct settings
+   - Ensure the working directory is properly set to the DL_model folder

 4. **Add Environment Variables (if needed)**
    - `PORT`: 8089 (should already be set in Dockerfile)